Math Statistics: Data

 When a teacher measures how tall the school children are, the different heights collected are data.

 Sometimes data are called raw data because they are merely collected or recorded without any processing.
-Data collected need to be organised and processed to give useful information.
+Data collected need to be organized and processed to give useful information.

 Example: